theriou/EQ-Discord-Bot/README.md

-# EQ Discord Bot Offline
+# EQ Discord Bot
- EQ Discord Bot that uses Offline files for Data instead of pinging Websites for Data\
+EQ Discord Bot that uses Offline files for Data instead of having to ping Websites for Data\
 \
 You can see a working version (when EQRLinkBot is online) in the EQ Resource Discord: `https://discord.gg/AwbHXak`\
 \
 Requires a Discord Bot set up to your discord server, recommended to google this set up process\
 \
-All files need to be placed in the base programs directory\
+Files should be in a config folder for Allowed Channels, Config file, or the Server Emoji/Json/Role stuff, the actual data files will be in a data folder\
 \
 Requires a config.json file with the following format:\
 {\